 I’m not sure I’d recommend the HEAdesigns Equilibrium as someone’s only knife, but the thing is, it could be your only knife, and that would be totally fine.
 It will do just about anything you ask of it (other than chop those tomatoes), so if you’ve only got cash for one big buy, and this one looks sweet to you, go for it.
 Having said that, this knife is a must-have for any collector who really wants something new and exciting.
 From its modest and humble roots, to its measured execution, the Equilibrium sets itself apart from the competition in both body and spirit.

 The pivot, emblazoned with the HEA logo, is reminiscent of a seal of authenticity.
 It speaks for the knife in the way that the WE Knife Co. pivots speak for their knives.
 The Equilibrium yearns for a place in your pocket because it was built with that as its only purpose.
 In Sam’s own words: “Everything is about trying to earn space in your pocket.
 You deserve that – and it’s my responsibility to make something you’re proud to carry.”

-As the first knife we’ve been offered by HEAdesigns, the Equilibrium shines a light on both where Sam can improve, and the reasons why he is where he is today.
-I feel the knife does enough to instantly put the spotlight on whatever Sam comes up with next, as this level of quality isn’t a fluke.
+As the first knife we’ve been offered by HEAdesigns, the Equilibrium shines a light on both where they can improve, and the reasons why they are where they are today.
+I feel the knife does enough to instantly put the spotlight on whatever they come up with next, as this level of quality isn’t a fluke.
 This knife is jam packed with high quality features such as the hidden hardware, milled clip, steel lockbar insert, and incredible engineering.
 Though a truly spectacular knife, it does require the prospective owner to enjoy its aesthetic appeal.
 However, if the knife is attractive to you, then the only hard part about any of this will be choosing which color to buy.